 Ads in trade journals however, or giving talks for trade associations (e.g. "How to Find Affordable Office Space for SMEs") will work better.

-As a loose rule of thumb, marketing is more efficient for specialists than generalists.
+As a rule of thumb, marketing is more efficient for specialists than generalists.

 This is because specialists use media that's highly targeted.
 For example, a Facebook post about a condo in Novena goes out to thousands of mostly random people, many of whom are unlikely to buy a condo (i.e. fewer genuine leads).

-But an article in a trade journal, about what to look for in warehouse properties, goes to a much more focused audience (e.g. business owners.)
+But an article in a niche publication, about what to look for in warehouse properties, goes to a much more focused audience (e.g. business owners.)

 So in deciding whether to specialise, consider how you usually find clients.
 Your favoured methods may be better suited to a generalist or specialist.